 Jacksonville - Jadeveon Clowney, DE, South Carolina

-Atlanta - Greg Robinson, OT, Auburn
+Oakland - Greg Robinson, OT, Auburn

-Tampa Bay - Khalil Mack, LB, Buffalo
+Atlanta - Khalil Mack, LB, Buffalo

 Minnesota - Johnny Manziel, QB, Texas AM